 - Safety Pins

 - Bobby pins, Hair Ties, Clips

 - Curling iron or flat iron… FYI we both forgot our curling iron and could not find one at any airport.
 If you’re all about it, make sure you don’t forget it!

 - Eye Drops (whether or not you wear contacts, your eyes will dry out from flights)

 - Prescription Eye Glasses

 Leave most of your makeup at home.
 Seriously.
 There’s enough to keep track of in your African safari packing list.
 The less the better, and you’ll have better things to do than get creative with your makeup.

-- Primer + Face Setting Spray: I only wear this when I’m going to be taking a lot of photos and want my makeup to last.
-Sephora sells it as a travel set, and it really does make a big difference in how long your makeup holds!
+- NYX Setting Spray: I only wear this when I’m going to be taking a lot of photos and want my makeup to last.
+It really does make a big difference in how long your makeup holds!
 The NYX Matte Setting Spray also keeps your foundation from appearing oily when it gets hot.

 - Concealer / Contour

 - Highlighter/ Bronzer + Blush (get a set like this one to minimize packing or just get the “uncomplicated brush set”)